 Centurion Sales Program launches new partnership with NASCAR

-Stetson’s Centurion Sales Program is teaming up with NASCAR to give students hand-on experience during race events and opportunities for internships and jobs.
+Stetson’s Centurion Sales Program is teaming up with NASCAR to give students hands-on experience during race events and opportunities for internships and jobs.

 The Centurion Sales Program now is a collegiate sales partner of NASCAR and part of the company’s new initiative called NASCAR University.
 The program allows Stetson students to join NASCAR’s Group Sales team during race events and receive instruction.
 Students also can sell tickets to customers — with the top-performing sellers guaranteed an interview for internships and jobs.